Confinement performance predictions for a high field axisymmetric tandem mirror: Simulation of an end plug with optimized equilibrium, heating, and transport using RealTwin

 The POPCON technique outlined in the previous section has defined what parameters the end plug must achieve in order to obtain a good central cell: the end plug mirror coils must have the highest field and bore possible, and an end plug must achieve the highest plasma density possible for the fewest watts of input power.
-In this section an end plug will be optimized, first some assumptions will be used to simplify the problem and physics and engineering constraints will be imposed on the end plug.
-Next, those constraints will be used to perform an initial optimization of the plug and identify an operating region.
-Finally, simulations with the RealTwin will be performed to provide a high-fidelity optimization based on the prior constraint based optimization.
+In this section an end plug's equilibrium transport will be optimized, first some assumptions will be used to simplify the problem and 0D physics and engineering constraints will be imposed on the end plug.
+The 0D constraints will be used to identify an end plug operating region.
+Then, simulations with the RealTwin will be performed to provide a coarse optimization of a simple mirror based on the 0D constraints to determine if the end plug conditions predicted by the 0D scoping can be obtained.
+Next, using the simple mirror density $\langle n_p \rangle$ parameters obtained by RealTwin, a new set of tandem POPCONs will be calculated.
+The range of tandem mirror ambipolar potentials and temperatures obtained from the POPCONs will be used to initialize a secondary set of RealTwin simulations with a fixed temperature electron backgrounds and an ambipolar potentials that correspond to the values obtained using POPCONs.
+These simulations will be iterated with the POPCONs until the end plug RealTwin simulation conditions and the POPCON conditions are self-consistent to provide a final equilibrium transport optimized end plug.